noam87/HelloDB.jl/README.md

 This repo's in [Julia](http://julialang.org/) which is both one of the most powerful dynamic languags out there right now, and a joy to work in!

+This is mostly an educational exercise for myself, but I will try to make the code as readable as I can and include lots of explanatory comments, both for the betterment of futureme and others.

 ### Why a database?

 A database involves understanding IO (read/write to/from disk), memory